7Block Labs

 Description:

-Optimize storage by packing multiple smaller data types into a single 32-byte slot.
+Make the most of your storage by cramming several smaller data types into just one 32-byte slot.

 Example: